RafaySystems/brave/README.md

 - Providing multiple provisioners that execute tailored workflows specifically designed for utilizing bare metal infrastructure in various use cases.

-`brave` currently supports these automated workflows via its provisioners:
+`brave` facilitates a spectrum of automated workflows through its provisioners:

-1. **Launching VMs**: Deployment of mutiple virtual machines with configurable capacity and OS flavours on a single layer 2 network.
-These virtual machines are allocated static IPs and have autobound access to the Internet.
-This setup can be used to implement any generic deployment requiring a number of bare metal servers interconnected over a layer 2 network along with Internet access. `brave` also programs ssh access to vms from the cloud instance housing them.
-This functionality is supported by `vms_only` provisioner.
+1. **VM Deployment**: Enables deployment of mutiple virtual machines with configurable capacity and OS flavours on a single layer 2 network.
+These virtual machines are allocated static IPs and have outbound access to the Internet.
+This setup serves as a versatile deployment solution for interconnected bare metal servers. `brave` also configures SSH access to these VMs from the hosting cloud instance.
+This capability is supported by the `vms_only` provisioner.

-2. **EKSA Bare Metal Cluster Creation**:
+2. **EKS Anywhere Bare Metal Cluster Creation**: Facilitates the creation of an EKS Anywhere Bare Metal (EKSA-BM) Kubernetes cluster.
+Virtualbox-managed VMs emulate an EKSA admin machine along with all cluster machines.
+Interconnectivity among these EKSA machines is achieved through a Virtualbox NAT network, allowing cluster machines to PXE boot from the admin machine and install software from the Internet.  `brave` also implements a power management algorithm that monitors the state of the cluster and perform automatic power on and off of the Virtualbox vms without requiring BMC integration.
+This power management is mandatory for automated provisioning of an EKSA cluster.
+This functionality is supported by `eksabm_cluster` provisioner.
+This provisioner uses **eksctl anywhere** cli for EKSA operations.

-3. **EKSA Bare Metal Cluster Creation using Rafay Controller**:
+3. **EKS Anywhere Bare Metal Cluster Creation using Rafay Controller**: This functionality is supported by `rafay_eksabm_cluster` provisioner.
+This provisioner uses [Rafay Systems Inc.](https://docs.rafay.co/clusters/eksa_bm/overview/) Controller for EKSA operations.
+All other implementation details are same as `eksabm_cluster` provisioner explained above.

-Extend by writing more porvisioners
+`brave` is written to be extensible and its functionality can be extended for new bare metal use cases by adding new provisioners.
+Each provisioner implements tailored workflow specifically designed for utilizing bare metal infrastructure in a particular use cases.

 ---